-Natural remedies for Acid reflux/GERD are not aimed at curing the condition but to help baby feel better until she outgrows it.
+Natural remedies for spit up are not aimed at curing the condition but to help baby feel better until she outgrows it.

-Try feeding baby in upright position – called the koala or upright football hold while feeding.
-This position ensures that milk goes into stomach rather than staying up in the esophagus reducing spit up.
-A Boppy pillow can be helpful for positioning baby upright after meals.
+Try feeding baby in an upright position – called the koala or upright football hold while feeding.
+This position ensures that milk goes into the stomach rather than staying up in the esophagus reducing spit-up.
+A Boppy pillow can help position the baby upright after meals.

-Don’t switch breast often when baby is actively sucking.
+Don’t switch breasts often when the baby is actively sucking.
 Switching sides too often can cause excessive spitting up.

 Hold baby upright after feeding

-Hold baby upright for minimum 30 min after feeding.
-You can babywear in infant carrier or sling to make things easy.
-You can walk around the house or have dad walk around the house with baby after feeding.
-After feeding, if baby needs to go to sleep make sure they sleep elevated to reduce acid reflux in baby.
+Hold baby upright for a minimum of 30 min after feeding.
+You can babywear in an infant carrier or sling to make things easy.
+You can walk around the house or have the dad walk around the house with the baby after feeding.
+After feeding, if the baby needs to go to sleep make sure they sleep elevated to reduce acid reflux in the baby.

 Don’t forget to Burp!!

-Avoid compressing baby’s stomach while burping as it can increase reflux.
-Try another position of burping such as—support baby’s chest and head with one hand by gently holding your baby’s chin in your palm (not throat).
-Use other hand to pat your baby’s back.
+Avoid compressing the baby’s stomach while burping as it can increase reflux.
+Try another position of burping such as—support the baby’s chest and head with one hand by gently holding your baby’s chin in your palm (not throat).
+Use your other hand to pat your baby’s back.

 Check out this video to learn about burping method.

-If baby is uncomfortable laying on his back, swaddle her and put her in rocker/sleeper.
+If the baby is uncomfortable laying on his back, swaddle her and put her in a rocker/sleeper.
 Several research studies have compared various positions to determine which works best for babies with reflux.
 Studies have shown that lying baby on the left and baby on his tummy helped reduce reflux significantly.
-These should ONLY be done when baby is awake under continuous monitoring.
+These should ONLY be done when the baby is awake under continuous monitoring.
 These positions should be avoided during sleep due to the increased SIDS risk.

 Dress baby in loose clothing with loose diaper waistbands.
-While changing diaper, roll baby on his side rather than lifting legs toward tummy.
+While changing a diaper, roll baby on his side rather than lifting legs toward tummy..

 Try switching formula if you are formula feeding your baby.
-Try cow milk free formula or ask your doctor for better option.
+Try cow milk-free formula or ask your doctor for a better option.

-Aethusa cynapium is herb used in homeopathy to treat digestive issue.
+Aethusa cynapium is an herb used in homeopathy to treat the digestive issue.
 Aethusa is especially beneficial for infants who have a problem in digesting milk resulting in spit ups or vomiting.

-I have used Aethusa 200x for acid reflux in my 2 months old son and it was like a miracle.
-I was little hesitant to give my 2-month-old baby anything that is not breastmilk, but I am glad that I made a choice with doctor’s permission.
+I have used Aethusa 200x for acid reflux in my 2 months old son.
+I was a little hesitant to give my 2-month-old baby anything that is not breastmilk, but I am glad that I chose with the doctor’s permission.

-He was much better at 4th month, stopped spitting up or showing any other symptoms of acid reflux.
+He was much better in the 4th month, stopped spitting up or showing any other symptoms of acid reflux.
 I gave him five globules dissolved in 1 tsp of breastmilk three times a day for 5 days.